Hero image

 (0)

 Describe the political changes of the National Assembly.
 Explain how and why the political the National Assembly divided France.
 Lesson Objective: to what extent were citizens ‘active’ in Revolutionary France?
 The French Revolution and the Rule of Napoleon - 1774–1815: The Experiment in Constitutional Monarchy, 1789-1792.
 The resources are suitable for OCR, AQA, Edexcel and WJEC A-Level History.
-The resources that I have created have enabled my A-Level History classes to attain an ALPS 3 over a four-year period and several students have secured A* and A grades.
-I am proud to have inspired and helped students pursue and successfully read History at Oxbridge and other Russell Group universities within the United Kingdom.
-I have worked for the examination boards for over 10 years and considering the recent developments within education, my resources are constantly amended and updated for students studying A-Level History.
-I have utilised feedback from students, fellow professionals, experienced colleagues and have used my own professional judgement to ensure that each resource will help you to teach quality history lessons to ensure that each student achieves their personal best.
-I am proud that I am a ‘Gold’ TES Author, and this is recognised by the fact that my resources have been downloaded over half a million times by educators throughout the world.
+Each lesson is fully inclusive and differentiated to challenge high-attaining students, whilst offering support to students with SEND and low-attaining students.
+The resources have supported my A-Level History students to consistently achieve results that exceed the OCR National Average.
+In 2024, 67% of students secured A*-B grades for this specific component and my A-Level History classes consistently attain the most Grade A* and As in any subject and/or class at my current school’s Sixth Form.
+I am proud to have inspired and helped students to study History at Oxbridge and other Russell Group universities within the United Kingdom.
+I have worked with the examination boards for over 12 years, and I have utilised feedback from students, fellow professionals, experienced colleagues and used my own professional judgement to ensure that each resource will help you to teach quality history lessons so that each student achieves their personal best.
+I am proud to be recognised as a ‘Gold’ TES Author, a status awarded to top-rated contributors.
+My 5-star resources, recommended by TES, have been trusted by educators around the world and have been downloaded nearly a million times to help students achieve success.
 Copyright Protection ©

 liam0001liam0001